 z/OS provides printing functions with JES2 and PSF.
-The PSF subsystem provides support for printing output on a large variety of print peripherals.
-In LSPP mode, PSF must be used in conjunction with JES2 to enforce printing of security labels on all pages of print jobs containing labelled data.
+These subsystems provide support for printing output on a large variety of print peripherals.
+In LSPP mode, PSF must be used in conjunction with JES2 to enforce printing of security labels on all pages of print jobs containing labeled data.